JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 8: Frequency spectrum for short feedback times.*

 Allpass filters are special in the sense that they do not lead to this comb-like frequency response, but to a completely flat frequency response.
 For this reasons, allpass delays are frequently used in reverbation algorithms.
-They provide a very basic phenomenological model of the diffuse reflection of sound while not overly coloring the sound.
+They provide a very basic phenomenological approximation of the diffuse reflection of sound while not overly coloring the sound.

-This sounds good, but it comes with a caveat.
+This sounds good in theory, but it comes with a caveat.
 When we look at the frequency response of an allpass delay in this way, we consider the frequency response of the entire time window.
-In this time window, we observe that all frequencies are let through with unit gain, but this does not mean that they are all let through at the same phase.
+In this time window, we observe that all frequencies pass through with unit gain, but this does not mean that they all pass at the same time.
 In fact, some frequencies arrive earlier, and others later.
-When constructing reverbs out of multiple allpasses, it can still occur that allpass reverbs can sound somewhat metallic because the comb effects are inherently still there.
+Despite the flat frequency response of the constituents of the allpass reverb, they still have a tendency to sound somewhat metallic.
 This is especially apparent when using short impulsive sounds where the decay of the chain can be heard.

 <div class="page-break" />